Zetrayo/holbertonschool-printf/README.md

 This project was subjected to multiple tests which we included here:

-Using this main.c file to test the different functions
+We used this main.c file to test the different functions :
 ```c
 #include <limits.h>
 #include <stdio.h>